-Ben handed over the paper towels and disinfectant numbly, taking a moment to look at his girlfriend.
-When had he started to lose interest in this smart, sexy, together woman who helped him throw dinner parties for the firm and stole his crossword puzzle to fill the empty spots with x-rated words?
+Ben numbly handed over the paper towels and disinfectant and looked at his girlfriend.
+When had things started to fall apart with this smart, sexy, together woman who helped him throw dinner parties for the partners at the firm and stole his crossword puzzle to fill the empty spots with X-rated words?
 Had she started taking pills because of him?

 "We've been together for six months, you know," he blurted.

 Dave smirked at him from where he was brusquely swiping up the worst of Bridgette's mess.
-"Relax, chief.
+"Relax, champ.
 Me 'n Bridgette have been over for a long time."
-He sprayed down a layer of Lysol, ending with a little flourish of his wrist.
+He sprayed down a layer of Lysol in a flourish.
 "Don't really swing that way anymore.
 Never did, actually," he added with a crooked grin, "but you probably know she can be pretty damned persuasive."

 Ben couldn't quite bring himself to smile and nod in agreement, so he concentrated on his mop instead.
 No, Bridgette's tastes apparently hadn't changed much, at least in one respect.

 They soon put the bathroom into a passable state.
 Ben started refilling the tub while Dave shook Bridgette's shoulder.
 She was dozing, face mashed against the side of the wastebasket.
-Muttering something unintelligible, she swatted at Dave's hand.
+She muttered something unintelligible and swatted at Dave's hand.

 "Is that, uh, bad?
-That she doesn't want to get up?"
-Ben asked.
-Earlier in the day, she'd promised him she wouldn't need to go to the hospital, but his knowledge and experience with drug withdrawal was limited to what he'd seen on cable TV.
+That she's so out of it?"
+Earlier in the day, she'd promised Ben she wouldn't need to go to the hospital, but his knowledge and experience with drug withdrawal was limited to what he'd seen on TV.